 Many consider Mourteri Beach to be the best on the entire island.
 It is located ten kilometers away from the city of Kymi, Evia’s port city.

 The sea at Mourteri Beach is a deep, rich blue, and the temperature of the water is even better—not too warm and not too cold.
-The beach is nearly five kilometers long and has what is a mix between stones and sand.
+The beach is nearly five kilometers long and has a mix of stones and sand.

 Although the beach is popular, it is so long that you rarely feel crowded.
 In fact, you may even feel like you’re on a secluded beach far removed from the rest of the world.